projectcitybuild/web/README.md

 ## Development
 Once *First time setup* is complete, you only need to run one command to boot up the environment:

-`composer up -d` to start Sail
+`docker-compose up -d` to start Sail

-For front-end development, you'll want to run:

-`sail npm watch` to start NPM build.
-This also starts BrowserSync on `http://localhost:3000`

-You can enter the container at any time with `sail shell`
+If necessary, you can enter the container at any time with `make shell`

+### Front-end

+For front-end development, run `make watch`.

+This will start BrowserSync on `http://localhost:3000` which automatically builds CSS, JS and static assets when any file change occurs.

-### Certificate
+### HTTPS
-You'll need to install [mkcert](https://github.com/FiloSottile/mkcert) so that HTTPS works locally (https://localhost) because installation steps differ based on your OS and distribution.
+You'll need to install [mkcert](https://github.com/FiloSottile/mkcert) so that HTTPS works locally (https://localhost).
+We don't install this automatically because installation steps differ based on your OS and distribution.

 Then run `mkcert -install`